If left untreated, a flare-up of gout symptoms can last a few days with proper treatment and up to a few weeks.

 Gout is an inflammatory disease that causes flare-ups of symptoms that come and go.
 The time between flare-ups varies depending on the person and their response to treatment.

 In this article, we look at how long gout flare-ups typically last and explain how to treat and prevent them.

 Gout is a form of inflammatory arthritis.
-The condition involves flare-ups of symptoms, which are periods during which the symptoms emerge or worsen.
+The condition involves flare-ups of symptoms, during which the symptoms emerge or worsen.
 There is no cure for gout, and the condition can worsen over time without proper treatment.

 Treatments focus on reducing symptom severity during a flare-up and preventing future flare-ups.
 Doctors typically aim to reduce the amount of uric acid in the blood, which contributes to gout symptoms.

-According to Johns Hopkins Arthritis Center, a gout flare-up typically reaches its peak within 12–24 hours of the initial onset.
-However, this period will vary depending on the person’s response to treatment and their general health.
+Gout flare-ups typically peak within 12–24 hours of the initial onset.
+However, this period will vary depending on the person’s response to treatment and general health.